 Key Strategies:

-• Risk-Reward Ratio: If your system only wins 35% of the time, your winners must be at least three times the size of your losers.
-Trout mapped these ratios mathematically before launching any strategy.
+- Risk-Reward Ratio: If your systematic model prints a low 35% win rate, your average winning trade must mechanically size out to at least three times the scale of your average loss.
+Trout mapped these ratios meticulously before deploying code.

-• Volatility-Based Position Sizing: When the VIX spikes from 12 to 30, the daily ranges of the underlying assets double.
-To maintain a constant risk profile, your position sizes must mechanically cut in half.
+- Volatility-Based Adjustments: When market uncertainty spikes and the VIX jumps from 12 to 30, the daily price ranges of your underlying assets double.
+To maintain a completely stable portfolio risk profile, your position sizes must mechanically contract.

-Tip: Calculate your system’s expectancy right now.
-If you don’t know your historical win rate and your historical average win/loss ratio, you are flying completely blind.
+Tip: Calculate your portfolio strategy’s true mathematical expectancy right now.
+If you do not know your historical win-loss ratio and its corresponding hit rate, you are flying completely blind in the markets.

 The Role of Psychology in Trading